Back to Blog

 SR&ED Basics

-Understanding SR&ED: A Complete Guide for Canadian Startups
+SR&ED Tax Credits Explained: Complete Guide for Canadian Startups (2026)

 8 min read

-The Scientific Research and Experimental Development (SR&ED) program is Canada's largest tax incentive program for research and development.
+The Scientific Research and Experimental Development (SR&ED) program is Canada's largest tax incentive program for research and development — worth over $4.2 billion annually.
 Yet, many startups and SMBs leave money on the table simply because they don't understand how it works or believe they don't qualify.

 What is SR&ED?